wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 # Installation

-**Note:**  The Wavefront Operator for Kubernetes helm chart has been deprecated and is no longer be supported.
-Please use the deploy, upgrade and removal instructions below.
+**Note:**  The Wavefront Operator for Kubernetes helm chart has been deprecated and is no longer supported.
+Use the deploy, upgrade and removal instructions below instead.

 ## Prerequisites